About Todd Hudson

-Knowledge transfer expert Todd Hudson gives safety pros the know-how to become great safety trainers.
+Todd Hudson helps organizations achieve safety excellence by giving safety professionals the know-how to be great safety trainers.

 A Maverick Thinker

-For the past twenty-five years, Todd has worked with organizations to improve their training with Lean-based methods.
+Since then, as a knowledge transfer consultant, Todd has helped organizations measurably improve their training with his Lean-based methods.
 He has helped improve safety training at copper mines in Arizona, hospitals and laboratories in Tennessee, private schools in Oregon, and warehouses in Washington, to name just a few.

 Speaker, Facilitator, Author, and more…

-Todd is a frequent speaker and workshop leader at conferences, a guest on training podcasts, and a writer with articles in publications such as Chief Learning Magazine, the New York Times, and The Portland Business Journal
+Todd is a frequent speaker and workshop leader at conferences, podcast guest, and writer with articles in publications such as Chief Learning Magazine, the New York Times, and The Portland Business Journal

-He volunteers as a training coordinator for Oregon’s Clackamas County CERT (Community Emergency Response Team) program and is a State of Oregon-certified Basic CERT Trainer.
-He is also a certified instructor in First Aid, CPR, and AED.
+He also volunteers as training coordinator for Oregon’s CERT (Community Emergency Response Team) program and is a State of Oregon-certified CERT Trainer.
+He is also an HSI-certified Level 1 First Aid/CPR/AED Instructor (#9650487).

 Todd holds an M.S. in Industrial Engineering from the University of Massachusetts at Amherst, a B.A. in Chinese from Connecticut College, a certificate from Stanford University’s Executive Program in Strategy and Organization, and a Black Belt from the Motorola Lean Program.
 He’s also an avid home cook, kayaker, cyclist, prog-rock enthusiast, and superfan of The Big Lebowski.